Linear odd electrophoresis of a sphere in a charged chiral active fluid: Introduction

 Despite the significant theoretical progress on odd hydrodynamics, the majority of experiments are restricted to two spatial dimensions, such as spinning colloids under the effect of a rotating magnetic field \citep{Soni:2019} and electrons in graphene subjected to a magnetic field \citep{berdyugin2019}.
-In three dimensions, the experimental realisations of odd viscosity are sparse, with the most well-known example being magnetised polyatomic gases \citep{beenakker1970}.
+In three dimensions, the experimental realisations of odd viscosity are sparse, with the best-known example being magnetised polyatomic gases \citep{beenakker1970}.
 Here, the effects of odd viscosity are, however, much smaller than those caused by the shear viscosity.
-A promising candidate to observe significant three-dimensional odd viscosity in fluids is the recent work of \citet{chen2025}, where suspended cylindrical particles are magnetically rotated at intermediate Reynolds numbers.
+A promising candidate to observe significant three-dimensional odd viscosity is the recent work of \citet{chen2025}, where suspended cylindrical particles are magnetically rotated at intermediate Reynolds numbers.
 However, there is still a major challenge in obtaining fluid-like behaviour of such suspensions.
-Here, we expect charge stabilisation to be vital in enabling such experiments, to mitigate the effects of irreversible aggregation of the particles due to attractive forces \citep{verwey1955}.
+Here, we expect charge stabilisation to be vital in enabling such experiments, to mitigate the effects of irreversible aggregation of the particles due to attractive van der Waals forces \citep{verwey1955}.

 Anticipating on the importance of charge stabilisation for such cases, we introduce the notion of a charged chiral active fluid.
-In particular, we will apply this concept to electrophoresis, the motion of suspended charged particles under the influence of an external electric field \citep{Ohshima:2006}.
-For charged (colloidal) particles dispersed in a Newtonian fluid, it is well established that electrophoresis is a major tool for measuring the surface potential of particles \citep{Linden:2015} and is frequently used as a separation technique \citep{timms2008}.
-Moreover, it is important for enabling transport of charged particles in lab-on-chip devices \citep{kohlheyer2008} as well as facilitating biological processes like DNA translocation \citep{Keyser:2025}.
+As a concrete example, a charge-stabilised ferrofluid \citep{Oehlsen:2022} driven by a rotating magnetic field could serve as a potential experimental realisation.
+Further promising candidates are motor proteins, as they are rotating structures that are naturally charged because of their amino-acid sequence \citep{Ito:2009}.
+A key fundamental phenomenon in such charged systems is electrophoresis --the motion of suspended charged particles under the influence of an external electric field \citep{Ohshima:2006}, which will be the focus in this work.